 16.2 Special Education Credential Program candidates are required to demonstrate dispositions and professionalism that are appropriate for Special Education Credential Program Candidates (ESCP Documents and Forms).
 Candidates must demonstrate this in their coursework, all interactions with program faculty and staff, and in representing the university while completing coursework, fieldwork observations and Final Fieldwork.

-16.3 Candidates that are placed on an Intervention Plan or Administrative Academic Probation for any reason must successfully meet all indicated requirements in the timeframe given.
+16.3 Candidates that are placed on an Intervention and Support Plan or Administrative Academic Probation for any reason must successfully meet all indicated requirements in the timeframe given.